Leopard gecko: Reproduction

 A hatchling leopard gecko displays the characteristic banded coloration of juveniles.

 Leopard geckos typically breed in the summer.
 Females can store sperm over the course of their breeding season, and produce up to three clutches from one or two copulations.
 Females can lay about six to eight clutches of two eggs; eggs are laid approximately 21 to 28 days after mating.
-The average amount of time it takes for a newborn to hatch is anywhere between 35 and 89 days, although it is usually closer to the latter.
+The average incubation time is anywhere between 35 and 89 days, although it is usually closer to the latter.
 Baby leopard geckos will have an "egg tooth", a calcareous tip at the end of its snout to help break their egg shell.
 Their "egg tooth" will fall off within one to two days.
 In addition to this, their skin will usually shed within 24 hours of hatching.
 The leopard gecko hatchling will not be able to eat until after the first shedding.

-Leopard geckos are also known to have temperature-dependent sex determination.
+Leopard geckos have temperature-dependent sex determination.
 Embryos incubated in predominantly cool temperatures (about 26–29 C) or very warm temperatures (about 34–35 C) will develop as females, while embryos incubated at intermediate temperatures (about 31–33 C) will develop as male.
 Determination of sex is believed to be set during the first two weeks of incubation.
-Females born in the higher temperatures differed from those who were born in the lower temperatures hormonally and behaviorally.
-Those born in the warmer temperatures expressed more aggressive behavior.
+Females born in the higher temperatures differed from those who were born in the lower temperatures hormonally and behaviorally: those born in the warmer temperatures expressed more aggressive behavior.
 These are known as "hot females" and are often determined to be infertile.

-Leopard geckos as pets
+Relation to humans

+A pet leopard gecko.
+Note the coloration has diverged from the spotted wild type due to selective breeding.

 Leopard geckos are one of the most popular lizard pets, second only to the bearded dragon.
 They are possibly the first domesticated lizard species.
 They are easy to breed under captive conditions, so most sold are captive-bred rather than wild-caught.
 Due to extensive captive breeding and artificial selection, captive animals display a range of colors and patterns.
 Those found in the wild typically have more dull colorations than those kept in captivity as pets.